 - Weight machines

-- Elastic tubing
+- Elastic bands

 - Range of motion

-Here are some tips for safe stretching:
+Here are some tips to stretch safely:

-- Hold each stretch for 10-30 seconds.
+- Hold each stretch for 10 to 30 seconds.

-- Do not bounce during a stretch.
+- Bounce during a stretch

-- Do not hold your breath while stretching.
+- Hold your breath while stretching

 American Council on Exercise